102 Surgeon Miah William Murphy

 - TNA:WO 25/3902, Records of Service – Officers of the Medical Department (1790–1847).

-- 1Evidence of Surgeon John Robert Taylor to the Select Committee appointed on 5 May 1857, to inquire into the regulations affecting the sanitary condition of the army, the organization of the military hospitals and the treatment of the sick and wounded.
-10 July 1857, pp 282-283.
+- 1Evidence of Surgeon John Robert Taylor to the Select Committee appointed on 5 May 1857, to inquire into the regulations affecting the sanitary condition of the army, the organisation of the military hospitals and the treatment of the sick and wounded.
+10 July 1857, pp 282–283.